balena-io-modules/device-diagnostics/diagnostics.md

 It is best to let balena's support team take a look before restarting the supervisor.
 At the very least, take a diagnostics snapshot before restarting anything.

-### check_dns
-#### Summary
-Misconfigured DNS can often cause network issues if the local `dnsmasq` instance is bypassed.
-In the hostOS, the aforementioned instance should always be the first entry.

-#### Triage
-Contact support to investigate further.

 ### check_diskspace
 #### Summary
 This check simply confirms that a given device is running beneath a given disk utilization threshold (set to 90% at the moment).